Foreclosure Defense Attorney

 If you wait until you're well into the foreclosure process, your attorney might not be able to do anything to help you keep your home.
 The chance to apply for loss mitigation might have passed, or you could have missed an important deadline.

-Even worse, if the foreclosure ends before you've hired a foreclosure defense lawyer, you probably can't get your home back (unless you get a right of redemption), even if the process had legal violations.
+Even worse, if the foreclosure ends before you've hired a lawyer, you probably can't get your home back (unless you get a right of redemption and can afford to redeem the property), even if the process had legal violations.

 How to Find and Hire a Foreclosure Defense Attorney